StirlingLabs/BigBuffers/docs/source/DifferencesFromFlat.md

 # Differences from FlatBuffers / FlatC

+BigBuffers make far more liberal use of negative values in `uoffsets` than was intended by FlatBuffers, borrowing from flatcc.
+The purpose of this change is to encode buffers forward, instead of backward.

 Struct type keys are supported on tables.

 Each generated entity has a Metadata static class that describes its fields.